 When you've decided on your starting balance, contribution amount and contribution frequency, you're putting your money in the hands of the market.
 So how do you know what rate of return you'll earn?
 Well, the SmartAsset investment calculator default is 4%.
 This may seem low to you if you've read that the stock market averages much higher returns over the course of decades.

 Let us explain.
 When we figure rates of return for our calculators, we're assuming you'll have an asset allocation that includes some stocks, some bonds and some cash.
 Those investments have varying rates of return, and experience ups and downs over time.
 It's always better to use a conservative estimated rate of return so you don't under-save.

 Sure, you could count on a 10% rate of return if you want to feel great about your future financial security, but you likely won't be getting an accurate picture of your investing potential.
-That, my friend, would lead to undersaving.
-Undersaving often leads to a future that's financially insecure.
+That would lead to under-saving.
+And under-saving often leads to a future that's financially insecure.

 The last factor to consider is your investment time frame.
 Consider the number of years you expect will elapse before you tap into your investments.
 The longer you have to invest, the more time you have to take advantage of the power of compound interest.
 That's why it's so important to start investing at the beginning of your career, rather than waiting until you're older.
 You may think of investing as something only old, rich people do, but it's not.
-Remember that most mutual funds have a minimum initial investment of just $1,000?
+Remember that most mutual funds have low minimum investments.

 Places With the Most Incoming Investments

 SmartAsset’s interactive investing map highlights the places across the country that have the most incoming investments.
 Zoom between states and the national map to see the places in the country with the highest investment activity.